 I found these in a conference room where I was contracting, left for the general public.
 I did a little research on the company and found out that this is a five-pill pack called The Foundation (find it here https://www.ukmeds.co.uk/treatments/migraine/sumatriptan/), which is a daily dose of nutrients that help the body work on a higher level, so think of them as the next step beyond a multivitamin because the ingredients are targeted to perform certain functions.
 It’s by a company called ALOHA, and they’re packed with Vitamin D and omega 3-s and other clean, sustainably sourced items (like turmeric, Vitamin C and chelated magnesium) to help you sleep better, boost your immune system, relieve stress and help protect your skin while pumping up a great glow from micronutrients doing their thing on the inside.
 Environmental factors and our sedentary lifestyles (and, you know, stress) can really oxidize the body, and these supplements have made an incredible difference in me.

 I write better, I sleep better, I have energy without coffee, and my mood is pretty awesome.
+I do drink tea though, I really like the red tea vs green tea comparison by EHI Primary Care.
 I think having combined them with a clean diet has really helped, but if I feel like I can leap tall buildings in a single bound with them now, I can only IMAGINE how helpful they would have been when I was still having bagels loaded with cream cheese for breakfast and eating loads of grilled meats for dinner.
 Just food for thoughts.

 A 30-Day supply of ALOHA The Foundation is $95, which is kind of expensive, but if you’re repairing your health like I was, my thought is always that being sick costs a lot more.
 Oh, and no one from ALOHA has any idea on earth that I love them so much.
 No one’s paying me to tell you about them.
 I just found this wonderful product when I needed it, and now I want to spread the love in case one of you needs it.